Magnetic Polarisability of Octet Baryons via Lattice QCD

-The \sigmam is interesting as it has large electro-quenching corrections.
-In the \emph{valence-valence} sector, the sign of the chiral curvature is negative, such that the finite-volume correction of the \emph{valence-valence} sector acts to decrease the magnetic polarisability.
+The \sigmam is interesting as it has large electroquenching corrections.
+In the \emph{valence-valence} sector, the sign of the chiral curvature is negative, such that the finite-volume correction of the \emph{valence-valence} sector acts to decrease the magnetic polarizability.
 This is shown in the upper plot of \autoref{fig:chiralextrapolation:sigmamcurvature}.
-Upon implementing the electro-quenching correction, the sign of the chiral curvature becomes positive as illustrated in the lower plot of \autoref{fig:chiralextrapolation:sigmamcurvature}.
+Upon implementing the electroquenching correction, the sign of the chiral curvature becomes positive as illustrated in the lower plot of \autoref{fig:chiralextrapolation:sigmamcurvature}.

 This change in sign underscores the importance of the order in which the corrections are implemented.
 Finite-volume corrections in the \emph{valence-valence} sector are implemented first as this is the frame in which the finite-volume lattice results are obtained.
 Once volume corrected the lattice results can be fit to determine the coefficients of the residual series.
-Provided one uses a physical regulator parameter, the residual series coefficients are insensitive to sea-quark-loop contributions and one can model the electro-quenching corrections by changing the coefficients of the loop-integral coefficients.
-With the full QCD result in hand, one can plot the finite-volume- and electro-quenched-corrected points and draw the infinite-volume extrapolation curve.
-From here one can also explore other finite volumes as done in \autoref{fig:chiralextrapolation:extrapolationplots} and \autoref{fig:chiralextrapolation:sigmamcurvature}.
+Provided one uses a physical regulator parameter, the residual series coefficients are insensitive to sea-quark-loop contributions and one can model the electroquenching corrections by changing the coefficients of the loop-integral coefficients.
+With the full QCD result in hand, one can plot the finite-volume- and electroquenched-corrected points and draw the infinite volume extrapolation curve.
+From here one can also explore other finite-volumes as done in Figs.~\ref{fig:chiralextrapolation:extrapolationplots} and \ref{fig:chiralextrapolation:sigmamcurvature}.